genn-team/genn/userproject/MBody1_project/README.txt

    matrices and store them in files.

-b) build the source code for the model by writing neuron numbers into userproject/include/sizes.h, and executing "buildmodel.sh MBody1 [DEBUG OFF/ON]".
+b) build the source code for the model by writing neuron numbers into ./model/sizes.h, and executing "genn-buildmodel.sh ./model/MBody1.cc.

 c) compile the generated code by invoking "make clean && make" running the code, e.g. "./classol_sim r1 1".